 ½ cup Soy Sauce Fresh rolls

-Mix spices, soy sauce and broth in slow cooker, add roast and cook on low for 7 - 8 hours.
+Mix spices, soy sauce and broth in slow cooker, add roast and cook in a crock pot on low for 7 - 8 hours.
 Remove roast and use two forks to shred meat.
 Place meat in a container with enough broth to cover.
 Butter the rolls and place under broiler to toast.
 Ladle broth into small dishes to dip sandwich.
 Place desired amount of meat on the bun, dip in the au jus and enjoy.
+For a change of pace saute onions and green peppers to add to your sandwich.
+A slice of provolone adds another dimension of flavor.

 Season the meat with your favorite spices.
 Place meat in the crock pot and add enough stock or broth to cover the meat.
 Cook for 8 hours on Low.
 Mix together flour and water.
 Pour the liquid from the crock pot into a pan, bring to a boil and slowly add your flour/water mixture to make the gravy, add some Gravy Browning for color.
 Can be served as a pot roast or hot beef sandwiches.